If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Using the chart below, you can use the size of your TV screen and the distance between your couch and the TV to see whether your eyes can see the detail in a 4K UHD TV.

-For example, if you have a 70″ TV and sit 8′ away from it, then its worth it to prioritize a great 4K picture quality over HDR when you’re shopping for your next TV.
-But, moving your couch to 10′ away flips the narrative, and HDR becomes more important.
+For example, if you have a 70″ TV and sit 8′ away from it, it’s worth it to prioritize a great 4K picture quality over HDR when shopping for your next TV.
+But, moving your couch to 10′ away flips the narrative, and HDR becomes more critical.

-You can use this chart to quickly tell, based on your own living room, whether 4K UHD or HDR is better for you.
+Based on your living room, you can use this chart to quickly tell whether 4K UHD or HDR is better for you.

-In general, the closer you sit to the TV, the more important 4K resolution is.
-The farther away you sits, the less detail we see, and the more our eyes focus on the vibrant colors and contrasts of an HDR display.
+Generally, the closer you sit to the TV, the more critical the 4K resolution is.
+The farther away you sit, the less detail you see, and the more our eyes focus on the vibrant colors and contrasts of an HDR display.

-That said, HDR TVs can be any size to enjoy its wide color gamut, even if you’re not getting the benefit of the enhanced resolution.
+That said, HDR TVs can be any size to enjoy its wide color gamut, even if you’re not benefiting from the enhanced resolution.

 Colors and Contrast

-By contrast (pun intended), HDR shines when it comes to displaying beautiful, vivid image quality.
+By contrast (pun intended), HDR shines when displaying beautiful, vivid image quality.

-HDR has improved color creation and contrast, producing a better visual than 4K, no matter what size screen you have.
-With 4K, there is more definition thanks to extra pixels, but that really has no effect on color.
+HDR has improved color creation and contrast, producing a better visual than 4K, no matter your size screen.
+With 4K, there is more definition, thanks to extra pixels, but that does not affect color.

-In this way, 4K UHD and HDR compliment each other really well.
+In this way, 4K UHD and HDR complement each other well.

-HDR improves contrast by stretching the gap between the brightest and darkest parts of an image.
-By combining multiple images into one, as seen in the picture below, HDR creates a bold, high-contrast image, while avoiding underwhelming or overwhelming colors.
+HDR improves contrast by stretching the gap between an image’s brightest and darkest parts.
+By combining multiple images into one, as seen in the picture below, HDR creates a bold, high-contrast image while avoiding underwhelming or overwhelming colors.

 However, HDR is a little more complicated.
-There are several different specifications for High Dynamic Range, and several companies have their own take on HDR, like HDR10, HDR10+ and Dolby Vision.
+There are several specifications for High Dynamic Range, and several companies have their own take on HDR, like HDR10, HDR10+, and Dolby Vision.

 Compatibility